How to Help Turtles

-Below are some ways we can be good neighbors to our shelled friends.
+Below are some ways we can be good friends to our shelled neighbors.

 Eastern painted turtle found crossing the road.

-Your personal safety is paramount.
+First, your personal safety is paramount.
 When it is safe, pick up the turtle and get them to safety.
-Then place them on the side of the road in the direction they were heading.
+On the side where they were traveling to, place them in a safe location on the side of the road.

-Take injured turtles to a licensed wildlife rehabilitator.
-Turtles are incredibly resilient and very important to the ecosystem, so it’s vital to rehabilitate wherever possible.
-Contact New Hampshire Fish & Game for a list of rehabilitators that can take in turtles, use the Animal Help Now app, or call us at (603) 417-4944.
+Contact New Hampshire Fish & Game for a list of rehabilitators that can take in turtles, use the Animal Help Now website or phone app, or call us at (603) 417-4944.

 Painted turtle during release.
 Photo by Johnny Herrick.